Severson-Group/AMDS/CurrentCard/docs/README.md

 2. Noise immunity
 3. Quick adjustment of the sensing range
 4. High sensor bandwidth
-5. SPI output to interface with the AMDC
+5. SPI output to interface with the sensor motherboard

 ## Block Diagram
 The high level block diagram of the current sensor card is shown below: